The thyroid gland-specific proteome

 Protein expression of genes elevated in thyroid gland

-In-depth analysis of the elevated genes in the thyroid gland using antibody-based protein profiling allowed us to understand the distribution of the thyroid specific genes and their expression profiles.
+In-depth analysis of the elevated genes in the thyroid gland using antibody-based protein profiling allowed us to visualize the expression of the corresponding genes.

 Proteins specifically involved in thyroid hormone synthesis

-An essential step of thyroid hormone production is the oxidation of iodide to iodine, which is carried out by the enzyme thyroperoxidase (TPO).
-In autoimmune thyroiditis antibodies target this protein leading to underproduction of thyroid hormone.
-After oxidation iodine is bound to tyrosine amino acids within the thyroid specific protein thyroglobulin and thyroxine is formed.
-The thyroxine remains bound to the thyroglobulin molecule, and is stored within thyroid follicles.
+An essential step of thyroid hormone production is the oxidation of iodide to iodine, which is carried out by the enzyme thyroid peroxidase (TPO).
+In autoimmune thyroiditis antibodies target this enzyme leading to underproduction of thyroid hormone.
+After oxidation of iodide to iodine, iodine is bound to tyrosine amino acids within the thyroid-specific protein thyroglobulin (TG) and thyroxine (T4) is formed.
+The thyroxine remains bound to the thyroglobulin molecule and is stored within thyroid follicles.
 Thyroxine (T4) can be considered a prohormone to the more potent hormone triiodothyronine (T3).
-T3 is formed from T4 by the action of enzyme deiodinase.
+T3 is formed from T4 by the action of enzyme iodotyrosine deiodinase (IYD).

-There are 50 group enriched genes expressed in the thyroid gland.
-Group enriched genes are defined as genes showing a 5-fold higher average level of mRNA expression in a group of 2-7 tissues, including the thyroid gland, compared to all other tissues.
+There are 32 group enriched genes expressed in thyroid gland.
+Group enriched genes are defined as genes showing a 4-fold higher average level of mRNA expression in a group of 2-5 tissues, including thyroid gland, compared to all other tissues.

-In order to illustrate the relation of the thyroid tissue to other tissue types, a network plot was generated, displaying the number of commonly expressed genes between different tissue types.
-The thyroid gland did not show a specific pattern of shared group enriched genes with any tissue.
+In order to illustrate the relation of thyroid gland tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the thyroid gland enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of thyroid gland enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.